Slack Setup Guide¶

 app_mention | Respond when bot is mentioned |

-message.channels | Monitor channel messages (optional) |
+message.channels | Monitor channel messages (required for chat mode) |

 message.im | Respond to direct messages |